 Revolution Bar is at the very top of Broad Street, just a few steps from the Cineworld complex, the Crescent Theatre and the canals.
 Back in the day it was pretty much a regular bar/club place - one of those you went to just because it was on the 'to-go' places on your bar crawl Tee.
 Then it went through a refurb of some sort - it was decent.
 One of those placed you went to for a quick dinner and a cocktail with your mates before heading to a proper dancy club.
 Only recently a big revolution took place - a proper refurb and a proper new menu with a proper new feel of the place.

 The interior changed a fair bit - the design is much brighter and more sophisticated, creating a real feel-good atmosphere.
 The new menu is inspired by all things Americana - which is the vibe you're getting from the place.
 Something in between a Brummy bar with a fresh American diner twist.
 In an interview, the new executive chef Mark Rush said that their aim is 'to produce a menu of dishes that people will fall in love with' and although it sounds like a cliche, I think they did a terrific job.
-Me & Justin had the chance to come & try some of the new dishes and at the end of the dinner we basically proclaimed the new Revolution our new favourite place to eat.
+We had the chance to come & try some of the new dishes and at the end of the dinner we basically proclaimed the new Revolution our new favourite place to eat.
 You wouldn't believe how hard it is to find a place that makes a really nice pizza - I mean Domino's is close to perfect, but what you really want is a thin crust with the right amount of burnt crunch and a thick layer of toppings, which you can't get unless someone makes the pizza for you there & then.
 And that's exactly what they started doing in Revolution - they make all their dishes from scratch there & then!
 Nom!
-So I obviously had a bad boy pizza (I'm not even trying to be funny here, seriously - it's called a Bad Boy!) and Justin had a Bad Boy burger - see the Americana vibe here?
-(They even have mac'n cheese!)
+So I obviously had a bad boy pizza (I'm not even trying to be funny here, seriously - it's called a Bad Boy!).
 It was super delish & the service was uber pleasant, too!

 Have you ever been out on Broad Street?